 KS2/3 - What has happened to the old Bromley High Street

 The 1958 photo shows a lot of the High Street.
 What other shops are there around the M&S store?
-Through fieldwork, internet research or through contacting your local Archive or Local Studies Library, could you find out what those shops are now?
-The Related Links at the bottom of the page might help you.
+Through fieldwork, internet research or through contacting your local Archive or Local Studies Library, could you find out what those shops are now? (see Supporting Links).

 How has the area changed?
 Are there any other shops still there now that were on the High Street at the time?
 You may even be able to look at Trade Directories (old versions of Phone Books) to see what businesses or homes were on the street in the past.

 Create a presentation to share your findings as a group.